 Clinical Trials by Dr. Robinson

 Dr. Robinson’s team at Moffitt Cancer Center is actively researching transarterial chemoperfusion as a treatment option for mesothelioma patients.
-Their most recent clinical trial, “A Phase 2 Study of Transarterial Chemoperfusion Treatment,” is reviewing patient outcomes for this approach.
+One of their clinical trials, “A Phase 2 Study of Transarterial Chemoperfusion Treatment,” is reviewing patient outcomes for this approach.